fcsonline/drill/README.md

 FLAGS:
     -h, --help       Prints help information
         --no-check-certificate    Disables SSL certification check.
+(Not recommended) --relaxed-interpolations    Do not panic if an interpolation is not present.
 (Not recommended) -s, --stats      Shows request statistics
     -q, --quiet      Skips output of individual request statistics -n, --nanosec    Shows statistics in nanoseconds